GordonDiggs/railsconf_2014/day_2.md

   * Co-piloting a larger project
 * github.com/heddle317/onboarding

-## Authorization in a Service-Oriented Environment - Ballroom 1-3
+## Authorization in a Service-Oriented Environment - Alan Cohen

+* Application code is loosely coupled to authorization
+* IronHide gem